alix-tz/escriptorium-documentation/docs/import.md

 ![image: Demonstration of importing a transcription from a series of XML files](img/import/import_xml.gif "Importing segmentation and transcription from XML files")

 !!!
-Warning "Known bug"
+Warning
-    If you delete a [transcription version](transcribe.md#transcription-versions) named "A" and try to import a transcription from an XML file naming it "A" as well, then the new transcription version will not be created: you need to use another name.
+    There is a known bug where If you delete a [transcription version](transcribe.md#transcription-versions) named "A" and try to import a transcription from an XML file naming it "A" as well, then the new transcription version will not be created: you need to use another name.

 !!!
 Tip
-    When importing XML files generated with other tools such as Transkribus, it can be useful to run a segmentation task targeting only the [line masks](segment.md) or to pre-process the file with a tool such as [LSS](https://github.com/ponteineptique/lss).[^lss]
+    When importing XML files generated with other tools such as [Transkribus](https://readcoop.eu/transkribus/), it can be useful to run a segmentation task targeting only the [line masks](segment.md) or to pre-process the file with a tool such as [LSS](https://github.com/ponteineptique/lss).[^lss]

 [^lss]: Layout Segmentation Simplifier.